ocean-perception/oplab_pipeline/README.md

         Go to the folder where the downloaded file (at time of writting) http://pyyaml.org/download/pyyaml/PyYAML-3.12.tar.gz

-        is extracted and in a terminal type
+        is extracted and from in the extracted folder, execute the following terminal commands

         $ python3 setup.py install
         $ python3 setup.py test